Written by Tomas Meskauskas

 Remove Yontoo from Internet Explorer:

-Click "Tools" (or the gear icon in Internet Explorer 9), select "Manage Add-ons".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Yontoo related entries (Yontoo Api, Yontoo) and disable them.

 Remove Yontoo from Google Chrome:

 Click the Chrome menu icon(at the top right corner of Google Chrome) select "Tools" and click on "Extensions".
 Locate "Yontoo", select it and click on the trash can icon.

 If you continue having problems with the removal of Yontoo add-on, you can reset your Google Chrome browser settings.
 Click the Chrome menu icon(at the top right corner of Google Chrome) and select "Tools".
 In the opened menu select "Extensions" and click "Settings" (at the left corner of the screen).
 Scroll down to the bottom of the screen.
 Click on the "Show advanced settings…." link.
 After scrolling to the bottom of the screen click on the "Reset browser settings" button.
 In the opened window click on the "Reset" button.